-Despite solar panels becoming more and more common in the US every year, many people still haven’t had much firsthand experience with them, particularly those who live in more suburban areas that prefer regular municipal power over things like giant wind turbines spreading across farmland.
+Despite solar panels becoming more common in the U.S. every year, many people still haven’t had much firsthand experience with them, particularly those who live in more suburban areas that prefer regular municipal power over things like giant wind turbines spreading across farmland.

-Because of this, those without much experience might wonder about the advantages and benefits of solar energy, seeing as it’s not popular enough to be “mainstream” just yet.
-For more insight on solar panels and how they work, check out our answers to the most common questions below:
+Because of this, those without much experience might wonder about the benefits of solar energy, seeing as it’s not popular enough to be “mainstream” just yet.
+For more insight on how solar panels work, how they might lower your electric bill and solar panel efficiency, check out our answers to the most common questions below:

-The word solar is in the name, so one of the most common questions is: how do they work at night?
+The word solar is in the name, so one of the most common questions is: how do solar panels work at night?
 When the sun goes down, does the house instantaneously lose all power?

 The short answer is “no.” Panels are designed to absorb and put out energy during all times of the day and all types of weather, though obviously they will be most productive at peak hours.

-Best Company provides a longer, more detailed explanation, emphasis added:
+Best Company provides a longer, more detailed explanation:

 “Solar panels and solar power systems have been designed to allow you to have access to electricity during any part of the day and in any weather.
 This all happens thanks to net metering.